xujinlai/blog/_posts/2014-09-14-thoughts-Fred-Schneider.md

 ### Thoughts
 Security is a difficult question for all the systems.
 The philosophy aspect of security is also an important question every scientist in this area want to answer perfectly.

-CIA(confidentiality, integrity, and availability) is the basic priciple for security.
-There is a possibility that scienctist can design a law to define the security, which is the ultimate goal in this area.
+CIA(confidentiality, integrity, and availability) is the basic principle for security.
+There is a possibility that scientists can design a law to define the security, which is the ultimate goal in this area.
 If this is done, every system can make sure its security by obey this laws.